AlexKostDS/Medical-Charges-Analysis/README.md

 This analysis reveals that **smoking status, age, and BMI** are the strongest predictors of medical insurance charges, with smokers paying substantially higher fees.
 Geographic differences and family size also influence costs but to a lesser extent.
 These insights could inform insurance pricing, personal health decisions, and regional healthcare policies.

----

-If you want, I can also help you format this as a proper README.md or presentation text with nice markdown styling or sections.
-Would you like that?